All Episodes

 Some didn't want to show their faces.

-The reporter Sarah Wallace said, What did they say about Obama?
+The reporter Sarah Wallace said, what did they say about Obama?

-They'd get a thousand dollars and then you would sign.
+They'd get $1,000 and then you would sign.

-What this is, it's it's a really sketchy article here, but it sounds a lot like these other Obama stash stories that we've heard, like out of Detroit.
+What this is, it's a really sketchy article here, but it sounds a lot like these other Obama stash stories that we've heard, like out of Detroit.

-Apparently what happened was a Bronx tax preparing service was promising people prepaid debit cards with money on them From the government.
+Apparently what happened was a Bronx tax preparing service was promising people prepaid debit cards with money on them from the government.

 They thought it was Obama money.

-People in line were were spoken to, and they thought that Obama was giving money away via this tax preparation service.
+People in line were spoken to, and they thought that Obama was giving money away via this tax preparation service.

 Here, show up for a prepaid debit card.